pad

 See our selection of helmets

-WARNING! - Motor racing is extremely hazardous, injury or death can occur.
+• WARNING! - Motor sports can be extremely dangerous, injury or death can occur.
 No warranty is made or implied regarding any product sold by Devo Tech, Inc. / SoloRacer.com to protect users from injury or death.
 The user assumes all risks.
 Please read the rest of our Legal Disclaimer before ordering.

 Our on-line store is up and running 24 hours a day, 7 days a week.
 We use Yahoo!
-Secure Servers for all transactions so you can shop with confidence.
-If you are uncomfortable purchasing online, try our printable order form, or email us for more ordering options.
+Secure Servers for all transactions so you can shop with complete confidence.
+If you are uncomfortable ordering online, call or email us for more ordering options.